 I’ve seen the “village tour” listed on a lot of websites, but it’s easy to just go to nearby villages by yourself and experience the culture.
 We played with kids and stopped for a local lunch.
 We got to interact with people in an authentic way.
 I feel that signing up for village tours generally has a fake feel to it.
 Go out and see the villages and talk to people.
 Locals are very friendly and love sharing their culture.
 You don’t have to do the tour to see what life is like.

 You can go canoeing down the rivers that run through the park.
 This can take between 30-45 minutes.
-Unfortunately, when I went the river had flooded and was unsafe.
-I’m hoping to go again in the future.
-This is a great way to see the endangered crocodiles up close.
+The first time I went the river had flooded and was unsafe.
+On my second visit, I was able to do the canoe ride.
+It is an adventure as you are in a small hand carved wooden canoe.
+This is particularly good for bird watching and crocodile sightings making it all the more nerve racking.

 The Vulture Restaurant/Breeding Center